Nymeria8/splitreads/readme.md

 **This script works in continuation of the pipeline described by [Talkowski et al, 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3071919/)**

 **A** Translocation cluster identified by liWGS data analysis.Arrowheads depict reads.
-Diamonds indicate the  breakpoint regions defined between genomic positions a-b and c-d, respectively.Triangles indicate the narrowest breakpoint-spanning intervals between a’-b’ and c’-d’.
+Diamonds indicate the  breakpoint regions defined between genomic positions a-b and c-d, respectively.
+Triangles indicate the narrowest breakpoint-spanning intervals between a’-b’ and c’-d’.

 **B** Data selection step.
 The narrowest breakpoint-spanning FASTA sequences from both chromosomes are selected as weel as the unmapped-mate read-pairs for posterior analysis.